Documents to Bring to Your N-400 Citizenship Interview

 If you have any trip outside the U.S for more than 6 months in the last 5 years, or 3 years if filing for naturalization on the basis of marriage to a U.S. citizen, you must bring documents during the absence to prove that you maintained your continuous residence in the United States.
 Such documentation may include tax return, rent or mortgage payment records, bank, credit card or other loan transaction records, car registration and insurance policy, payroll record from a U.S. employer, etc. Failure to provide such evidence will cause a denial to you naturalization application.

-If you would like to have more chance to convince the USCIS officer at the interview, you can schedule a consultation with a skilled immigration attorney for $100 only!
+If you would like to have more chance to convince the USCIS officer at the interview, you can schedule a consultation with a skilled immigration attorney at an affordable price!

 Applicants who have dependent children living apart

 If you have dependent children living apart from you, you should bring evidence that you support each dependent child and that you have complied with child support obligations.
 Bring copies of the court or government order and evidence you have complied with such order, for example, payment records, wage garnishments, etc.